-shall be paid an allowance of \$0.45 per hour or part thereof.

-37.3 The allowance referred to in Clause 37.2 will be increased by 3% from the first full pay period from 1 July each year during the term of the Agreement.
+- 37.2 An allowance of \$0.48 per hour or part thereof will be paid to an employee in any classification if they are engaged in handling linen of an unusually foul or nauseous nature other than linen sealed in airtight containers and/or for work which is of an unusually dirty or offensive nature having regard to the duty normally performed by such employee in such classification. - 37.3 The allowance referred to in this Clause will be increased by 2.5% from the first full pay period from 1 July each year during the term of the Agreement.
 These allowance are provided in Appendix C for clarity.